codepath/android_guides/Beginning-Android-Resources.md

 * [Using Event Listeners](http://docs.oracle.com/javase/tutorial/uiswing/events/intro.html)
 * [Creating your own Callbacks and Listeners](http://stackoverflow.com/a/1477229/362298)

+## Practical Tips for Android Development

-Understanding the concepts is a good thing because it lets you search for practical ways to achieve something.
+Understanding the concepts above is a good thing because it allows you search for practical ways to achieve something.
 Almost everything you can think of doing has already been tried and documented by someone else.
 You just need to know how to find it.
 Which leads me to my next set of things you may consider to learn first:

 * **Learn how to search** -- I cannot stress this enough.
 Seriously, just Google it.
 If you are stuck or in doubt, search for your question.
 And most of all: Search before you ask.
 * **Learn how to debug your code** There is a surprisingly high number of learners who do not debug their code at all and can't really [understand their code's log](http://stackoverflow.com/questions/6065258/how-to-interpret-logcat).
 If you are using Eclipse,  [check this out] (http://stackoverflow.com/questions/8551818/how-to-debug-android-application-line-by-line-using-eclipse)